-Students who enroll in AP courses at ICS must meet all prerequisite coursework requirements and have the teacher's approval.
+Students who enroll in AP courses at ICS must meet all prerequisite coursework requirements, have the teacher's approval, and meet all requirements throughout the course.
 During the course selection process each spring, students have the opportunity to consult with the course teacher and academic counselor to ensure they are adequately prepared to be successful in AP coursework.